Vguver/isolated-desktops/README.md

 - pacman
 - VS Code or VSCodium
-- A display manager (SDDM, LightDM, GDM)
+- A display manager such as SDDM, LightDM, or GDM

 ---